Is Lamb a perfect fertility food?

 Vitamin B5: B5 is involved in the production of hormones, along with cholesterol, and so is vital for maintaining fertility health.

-Vitamin B9: Folate is essential for human growth and development and it encourages normal nerve and brain function.
+Vitamin B9: Folate is an important nutrient for general and fertility health.
 It’s involved in the creation of DNA as well as the building of proteins, and many other important functions including the healthy development of your baby’s’ spinal cord.
+During pregnancy folate also supports the growth of the placenta and helps to prevent several types of birth defects, especially those of the brain and spine.

 Vitamin K: Vitamin K is an essential nutrient necessary for responding to injuries as it regulates normal blood clotting.
 Vitamin K can be particularly useful if you suffer from heavy and/or painful periods as it can help slow down the blood flow and reduce cramping.